billpcs/billpcs.github.io/_src/posts/2019-04-15-an-intro-to-dpdk-for-mortals.md

     Date: 2019-05-16T20:17:15
     Tags: dpdk,c,ip

 _DPDK can be a bit intimidating even if this is not your first time writing C network code.
-In this (rather long) post, I aim to offer a step by step introduction to DPDK, from understanding its usefulness, to setting up the environment, to finally writing a small program that uses the library.
-Take your time with the links, the steps and the commands.
-Don't overwhelm yourself.
+In this (rather long) post, I aim to offer a step by step introduction to DPDK; from understanding its usefulness, to setting up the environment and up to finally writing a small program that uses the library.
+Take your time with the links, the steps and the commands; don't overwhelm yourself.
 See you on the other side!_

 <!-- more -->

 ## Motivation

 Sometimes you just want to process packets at line rate.
 This means you need to process about [14Mpps on a 10Gbps interface](https://www.netgate.com/blog/further-a-roadmap-for-pfsense.html).
 A standard GNU/Linux setup can reach a throughput of [about 1Mpps](https://blog.cloudflare.com/how-to-receive-a-million-packets/).
-Of course, even 1Mpps is amazingly more packets per second than any one user can know what to do with.
+Of course, even 1Mpps is amazingly more packets per second than any one user could know what to do with.
 Such rates are mostly needed for specialized applications that are running on general purpose computers.
 But why would one want to do such a thing?
-Why not buy an embedded black-box enterprise solution, a thingy that is made with low-level stuff (maybe ASICs, FPGAs, native C code) and instead introduce all those layers of abstractions with operating systems and the like?
+Why not buy an embedded black-box enterprise solution, a device that is made with low-level components (maybe ASICs, FPGAs, native C code) and instead introduce all those layers of abstractions with operating systems and the like?

 It's true, such low-level solutions still exist.
-However there is also a new approach in network architectures called Network Function Virtualization commonly seen as NFV.
+However there is also a new approach in network architecture called Network Function Virtualization commonly seen as NFV.
 The idea is that instead of this 'specialized thingy' ([like this one](https://upload.wikimedia.org/wikipedia/commons/thumb/7/7f/Cisco_small_business_SG300-28_28-port_Gigabit_Ethernet_rackmount_switch.jpg/800px-Cisco_small_business_SG300-28_28-port_Gigabit_Ethernet_rackmount_switch.jpg)) you instead use a general purpose computer ([like this one](https://upload.wikimedia.org/wikipedia/commons/8/85/Macpro.png)).
-What's good with such a computer is that everything can be virtual.
-You can spawn OSs, switches, even whole LANs, all inside this server.
+What's good with such a setup is that everything can be virtual.
+You can spawn OSs, switches, even whole LANs, all inside this computer-server.
 You can even interconnect many such computers and make even more intricate topologies and operations.
 When one virtual network is no longer needed you can just shut it down.
-The empty 'space' left can be covered by an other process that needs to run instead of being wasted.
-Let alone being able to edit the source code to your needs, make security fixes or develop new features.
+The empty 'space' left behind can be covered by any other process that needs to run instead of being wasted unused.
+Moreover, being able to edit the source code to your needs makes it easier to develop security fixes or new features.
 Of course there is much more to NFV.
 You can start from [wikipedia](https://en.wikipedia.org/wiki/Network_function_virtualization) or [sdxcentral](https://www.sdxcentral.com/networking/nfv/definitions/whats-network-functions-virtualization-nfv/) if you are so inclined.

-This post is going to be a guide through the setup of such Virtual Network Function all inside your computer, with the help of DPDK of course.
+This post is going to be a guide through the setup of such a Virtual Network Function all inside your computer, with the help of DPDK of course.

 ## What is DPDK?

 I suppose that if you are reading this you are somewhat familiar with DPDK.
-However, I can try to give my take on it.
+However, I can try to give you my take on it.
 If I had to describe DPDK in the simplest fashion I would say this: It is a library written in C that bypasses the kernel, brings the packets to the userspace and offers efficient ways to manipulate them.
-It preallocates memory (no `malloc`s during runtime), it polls the NIC instead of using interrupts and uses efficient data structures.
+It preallocates memory (no `malloc`s during runtime), polls the NIC instead of using interrupts and uses efficient data structures.

 ## What you will need